atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I; III
 ."
 8y
 CO desirable terms.
 So Mrs. Selby conceived hopes of worrying her husband out of what she could not get out of him by persuasion.
-She knew that he was very Strongly attached to a country life; that there was nothing he detested more than the bustle of company, with the attending expenses; that he would have his own nasiy way— — she Called it — if he could; and that she could hope to carry her point but by one way of proceeding — by making his life uneasy, by oppostng him in everything, and by obliging him to part with his money to purchase the peace which he enjoyed, before his family had entertained notions So unsuitable to their situation in life : a Situation in which he was desirous of Seeing them remain, as he could not afford to place them dna more elevated Iphere; nor indeed did he believe that
+She knew that he was very Strongly attached to a country life; that there was nothing he detested more than the bustle of company, with the attending expenses; that he would have his own nasiy way----she Called it --if he could; and that she could hope to carry her point but by one way of proceeding --by making his life uneasy, by oppostng him in everything, and by obliging him to part with his money to purchase the peace which he enjoyed, before his family had entertained notions So unsuitable to their situation in life : a Situation in which he was desirous of Seeing them remain, as he could not afford to place them dna more elevated Iphere; nor indeed did he believe that
 ;.. jin*' I r J i; -11- *■,.
 Liliy^ i c|'i!r: r;.